06 Aug Can we fix dysfunctional government?

 There is a plain and inconvenient fact here.
 And that is that the appalling lapses in child protection, and the systematic and aggressive cover-up by politicians, social services and the police, reflect a pattern of behaviour that is innate to any bureaucratic organisation.

-Some organisations will be worse than others of course, but the vary nature of a bureaucracy’s top down command and control culture is anathema to truth, excellence and sensitive ‘customer service’.
+Some organisations will be worse than others of course.
+But the vary nature of a bureaucracy’s top down command and control culture is anathema to truth, excellence and sensitive ‘customer service’.
 By customers, I mean in this case the vulnerable children who were supposed to be under the protection of the various agencies involved in the scandal.

-Hierarchy works against our genetic heritage
+The hierarchy in our dysfunctional government works against our genetic heritage

-As Edward Deming, one of the founders of the Japanese industrial revival recognised, “whenever there is fear, you will get wrong figures”.
+As Edward Deming, one of the co-founders of the Japanese industrial revival recognised, “whenever there is fear, you will get wrong figures”.
 Essentially what he means is that because of the fear factor, bad news travels slowly up a hierarchy if it travels at all.

 Senior management self-confidence can be a costly delusion